mauritssilvis/lesTools/nearWallScaling/README.md

 The tangential velocity components will, thus, be first order in the wall-normal coordinate, while the wall-normal velocity component exhibits a second-order near-wall scaling.
 The expansion of the velocity field can be inserted in subgrid-scale models (or other physical quantities based on the velocity field) to study their behavior near a solid wall.

-### Module
+## Module

-The `nearWallScaling` module, which can be found in the [nearWallScaling folder](nearWallScaling) of this toolbox, facilitates the study of the near-wall scaling behavior of subgrid-scale models and other physical quantities that are based on the velocity field of incompressible turbulent flows.
+The `nearWallScaling` module facilitates the study of the near-wall scaling behavior of subgrid-scale models and other physical quantities that are based on the velocity field of incompressible turbulent flows.

-### Usage
+## Usage

 To use the scripts of the `nearWallScaling` module one needs `MATLAB` with the `symbolic` toolbox.
 Usage was tested in `MATLAB R2018a`.

-The main function of the `nearWallScaling` module can be found in the script [nearWallScaling.m](nearWallScaling/nearWallScaling.m).
+The main function of the `nearWallScaling` module can be found in the script [nearWallScaling.m](nearWallScaling.m).
 This function has two arguments, `fun` and `ord`.

 The first argument, `fun` should be a function name or handle, representing a function of the velocity field and/or the velocity gradient.